Amsterdam/design-system/documentation/publishing.md

      To do that, it relies on the conventional commit syntax used for all commit descriptions on the `develop` branch.
      Breaking changes get a major bump, new features get a minor bump, everything else is a patch bump.
    - It adds new entries to the changelogs of the packages that have been changed, again using the conventional commit descriptions.
-   - It adds a release commit to `develop`
+   - It adds a release commit to `develop`.
-   - It creates a release tag
+   - It creates a release tag.
-   - It pushes all this to GitHub
+   - It pushes all this to the remote.

 After we've created a new release, we want to publish it to npm:

-1. Make sure you're logged in to npm, by running `npm login`
+1. Make sure you're logged in to npm, by running `npm login`.
 2. Run `npm run publish`

 We also want to update our Storybook, so it's in sync with the new content of the packages on npm.